-At CES 2020, Dell is coming with great attendance and now reveals the two more new concepts after Alienware’s Concept UFO with a familiar look that you've seen in Microsoft Surface event last year.
+At CES 2020, Dell is coming with great attendance and now reveals the two more new concepts after Alienware’s Concept UFO with a familiar look that you've seen in the Microsoft Surface event last year.
 Dell eventually reveals the Concept Ori and the Concept Duet to show foldable and double screen form factor respectively.

 Dell's concept laptops are not just about Windows laptops that can be folded.
 While the Concept Ori is a folding Windows laptop, the Concept Duet is a dual-screen Windows laptop, identical to the Surface Neo displayed last year by Microsoft at its Surface Event.